Free wifi in Tel Aviv? Well, don’t worry, it’s almost everywhere.

 85 King George street, Tel Aviv

 Margoza family bakery in The flea market area in Jaffa is one of the sweetest cafes you’ll find in this area.
-Although Margoza family bakery is small and hidden, located in Margoza street, just around the corner of this area’s heart, this place is well known to coffee and pastry lovers.
-Nice and warm atmosphere, simplicity and fresh pastry made daily, these are probably the reasons.
+Although Margoza family bakery is small and hidden, located on Margoza street, just around the corner of this area’s heart, this place is well known to coffee and pastry lovers.
+The nice and warm atmosphere, simplicity and fresh pastry made daily, these are probably the reasons.

 9 Lincoln street, near Rothschild Boulevard, Tel Aviv

 Cafe Hatachtit is Located two minutes walk from Rothschild Boulevard and Sheinkin street, open 24/7 and always loaded with good vibes and many regulars.You can order a cup of coffee or a lunch, a glass of wine or a sandwich.
 Feel free to sit by yourself, read a book (or write one), have a family dinner or a friendly date.
 You can find here the right spot for every mood you’re in.

 19 King George street, near Allenby street, Tel Aviv

 Hanasich Hakatan (The little prince) is a second-hand books store with a cute coffee shop in the backyard.
 You can sit under a tree, surrounded by walls of books, some of them rare, and order a cup of coffee or a light breakfast.

 Hanasich Hakatan is active since 2000, and throughout the years (and different locations) has become a cultural center and a home for writers and artists, hosting them for literature, art, and different cultural events.